The Prime Time Players: Second feud (2016)

 When the WWE Draft returned in July 2016, both of them were drafted to the Raw brand.
 On the August 1 episode of Raw, O'Neil started a slow heel turn when he questioned Young's motives on being "great again".
 Later that night, he defeated Young when he pinned him while grabbing Young's tights.
-Afterwards, he got into a backstage altercation Bob Backlund before Young came to the defense of Backlund by attacking O'Neil.
+Afterwards, he got into a backstage altercation with Bob Backlund before Young came to the defense of Backlund by attacking O'Neil.
 The week after on Raw, Young defeated O'Neil via pinfall by grabbing O'Neil's tights, mimicking the way O'Neil defeated him.
 On the August 15 episode of Raw, Young and O'Neil reconciled and were placed in an ad hoc tag team match against The Shining Stars.
 During the match, O'Neil attacked Young, officially turning heel in the process for the first time since 2015.

 On October 29, 2017, Darren Young was released from his WWE contract thus ending any possibilities of a reunion.